danielpclark/webpacker-cli/README.md

 Rake commands to be able to run.

-Webpacker itself takes Webpack, which has a primary focus for pre-processing JavaScript related code, and make pre-processing other kinds of files such as Css, Sass, Images, Vue, React, CoffeeScript, and other similar content as simple as a couple very minor edits.
+Webpacker itself takes Webpack, which has a primary focus for pre-processing JavaScript related code, and make pre-processing other kinds of files such as CSS, SASS, Images, VueJS, React, CoffeeScript, and other similar content as simple as a couple very minor edits.
 Without Webpacker you would need to go through quite a bit of extra work to get Webpack to handle non JS items.

 This project makes asset packing and cache invalidation easy for any web framework by bringing Webpacker's tooling to the command line.
 This cli tool is not meant to be used in a Rails project _(at least not until it's designed to not overwrite a few files that exist in Rails)_.

+This project has the same dependencies/prerequisites as [Webpacker](https://github.com/rails/webpacker#prerequisites).

 ## Installation